-How to Navigate Finances After Ending a Relationship
+How to Navigate Finances After Splitting up With Your Partner

-If you’ve been living together and sharing those expenses, things can get even more complicated.
+If you’ve been living together, things can get even more complicated.
 Unless your breakup is timed with the end of your lease, you will still be responsible for paying the remainder of the lease.
-It can be even more complicated if you purchased a house or condo together.
+It is even more complicated if you purchased a house or condo together.

 Close Your Joint Accounts